 Skip to contents

-Extract spatial grid points from a gridded SpatRaster object that fall within the boundary of a specified county.
-Output can be limited to points strictly within the boundary or include all masked points overlapping the boundary extent.
+Extract spatial grid points from a gridded SpatRaster object that fall within the boundary of a specified spatial object (e.g., county, city, ZIP code, etc.).
+The output can be limited to points strictly within the boundary or include all masked points overlapping the boundary extent.

 Usage